Erikwl/Processor-modelling/README.md

 # Processor-modelling
-Processor modeling using queueing theory.
+This is a bachelor thesis about the modelling of multi-core processors using models from queueing theory.